What Is a Cash Offer on a House?

 6. Set a Closing Date

-Once the seller’s legal team approves everything, you can choose the title company and set up a transaction date.
-There, they hand you the keys, you sign the paperwork, and you hand over a check.
+Once the seller’s legal team approves everything, you can choose the title company and set up a closing date.
+Be prepared to wire the money for closing or bring a cashier’s check for the purchase price.

 There are a couple of significant differences that make cash offers stand out from the rest.
 These include: